aws/amazon-vpc-cni-k8s/test/integration/README.md

 ## CNI Integration Test Suites

-The package contains automated integration tests suites for `amazon-vpc-cni-k8s` .
+The package contains automated integration tests suites for `amazon-vpc-cni-k8s`.

 ### Prerequisites
-The integration test requires
+The integration tests require:
 - At least 2 nodes in a node group.
 - Nodes in the nodegroup shouldn't have existing pods.
 - Ginkgo installed on your environment.
 To install, run `go install github.com/onsi/ginkgo/v2/ginkgo`.